av1-community-contributors/codec-wiki/docs/encoders/SVT-AV1.md

 ### Weaknesses

-SVT-AV1 is strongest on x86 CPUs, & it doesn't have any ARM NEON assembly which makes it underperform on ARM.
+SVT-AV1 is strongest on x86 CPUs, & while ARM NEON assembly is [available](https://gitlab.com/AOMediaCodec/SVT-AV1/-/commit/ba13fac241f1b54954935f2cb200efc07f3de13a) from latest git, SVT-AV1 still underperforms on ARM.
 For this reason, it is not a good cross-architecture CPU benchmark.
 SVT-AV1's support for various AV1 features is also limited; it only supports up to 4:2:0 chroma subsampling with no support for 12-bit color, and it does not support scene change detection (there are no plans to implement this, either).

 ### Encoder Optimization